 School of Medicine: Courses for college graduates and students who have completed requisite training in approved institutions.
 Doctor of Medicine (M.D.).
 Postgraduate study in the basic sciences and clinical subjects.
 Combined program with the Graduate School of Arts and Sciences leading to Doctor of Medicine and Doctor of Philosophy (M.D./Ph.D.).
+Combined program with the Graduate School of Arts and Sciences leading to Doctor of Medicine and Master of Health Science (M.D./M.H.S.).
 Courses in public health for qualified students.
 Master of Public Health (M.P.H.), Master of Medical Science (M.M.Sc.) from the Physician Associate Program.